- Current students

 - Develop technical accounting skills and knowledge to an advanced level.

-- Work toward the academic requirements for professional body membership such as CA ANZ, CPA Australia and ACCA.
+- Work toward the academic requirements for professional body membership such as CA ANZ and CPA Australia.

 - A focus on application of technical skills for business practice.